Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 +6.

-A City is the largest Magnitude that a Social Action may naturally address--and that in itself requires logistics such as a scaled tower, or distributed writings.
+A City is the largest Magnitude that a Social Action may naturally address—and that in itself requires logistics such as a scaled tower, or distributed writings.

 ### Perform Task